Nullcone Threat Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Return' and the resource 'threat signatures associated with a known malware family'.
-It distinguishes itself from siblings like lookup_ioc and list_families by focusing on family-specific threats.
+The description clearly states the verb 'Return' and the resource 'threat signatures', and specifies the condition 'associated with a known malware family'.
+It distinguishes itself from siblings like list_families (which lists family names) and lookup_ioc (which looks up by indicator).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.